Muntasir00/Codeforces_solution_python3/README.md

 # Codeforces_solution_python3
-Here I tried to solve codeforces problem and  make proper documentation ,so that one can solve the problems.
+Here I tried to solve codeforces problem and  make proper documentation ,so that one can solve this problems.
 All of the problems are solved using python3